nordic16/cmus-cheat-sheet/README.md

 # Adding media to your library.
-To add tracks to cmus, navigate to the browser view by pressing `5`, and go to the directory where you stored your tracks stop.
+In order to add tracks to your library, navigate to the browser view by pressing `5`, and go to the directory where you stored your tracks stop.
 Then press `a` to individually add each track to the playlist.

 Alternatively, type `:` then the command `add "path/to/folder"`.